 It’s about finding the balance between giving options to choose from but trying to keep the process simple at the same time.
 This way, users don’t get overwhelmed or even paralyzed.
 After all, the whole point is for them to interact with the tool (hopefully without exhausting them).

-The “My Work” section of InvGate Service Desk follows this law of UX and reduces complexity - it’s easy for agents and managers to prioritize work because the tool automatically presents tasks and work that requires the users’ attention.
+The “My Work” section of InvGate Service Management follows this law of UX and reduces complexity - it’s easy for agents and managers to prioritize work because the tool automatically presents tasks and work that requires the users’ attention.

 6. Miller’s law